YosraNemri/Colons-de-catan/README.md

 ## Game launch:

 In order to be able to play the game please follow this steps:
+### 1. Clone repository:

 $ git clone https://github.com/YosraNemri/Colons-de-catan

+### 2. Makefile
+open the folder colons-de-catan with a code editor, open terminal and tap Make

+### 3. Test

+You will get several files with .o extensions which are the output of compilation of cpp files.

+Tap in the terminal: ./test and enjoy the game!